 Skip to content

-There are three stages associated with Alzheimer’s Disease.
+There are three stages of Alzheimer’s Disease.
 Some people may experience the early stage for a short time and spend many years in the middle stage.
 Others may remain in the ‘early stage’ for many years.
 Every single person is different but of course, there are many similarities.

 In the first stage, the changes can be very slight.
 However, people often ignore the symptoms or try to pretend that the symptoms just are not there.
 Seeking a medical opinion or some help means that the person’s quality of life need not be compromised.